Trustroots/nostroots/README.md

 # nostroots: nostrifying trustroots

 Trustroots is a social network of travelers and hosts that offer couches.
-100k+ members.
+Founded in 2014, 100k+ members now.

 We're working on moving this onto [https://nostr.net/](nostr).